If you are applying to University of Nevada, Las Vegas, the deadline for Fall 2023 admissions is June 1 and the fee for the application costs $60.

 These are the application deadlines for University of Nevada, Las Vegas.

 University of Nevada, Las Vegas does not offer early decision or early action.

-Getting into University of Nevada, Las Vegas is moderately difficult.
+University of Nevada, Las Vegas is a moderately difficult school to get into.
 University of Nevada, Las Vegas has open admissions, which means admission is not competitive and any applicants that met the basic requirements can enroll.

 Schools that are moderately difficult to get into, like University of Nevada, Las Vegas, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are given the most weight when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you stand out.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college decides which factors are are most important when choose which applicants to admit, and which to deny.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the areas where you stand out.

 |Academic GPA||Very Important|